Chad Valley jigsaws

 Wiggins Teape

 This puzzle was produced for the paper-making firm of Wiggins Teape & Alex Pirie Ltd. in about 1935.
 It is contained in the then standard book type box which carries no wording relating to either Chad Valley or Wiggins Teape.
 The dark blue label does show a stylised jigsaw pattern with the 'Gateway' symbol and the puzzle name, both repeated on the spine labels.
-Glued to the inside of the box lid is a large explanatory label which does show the names of both companies, the gateway motif and the words The face of this puzzle is a watermarked sheet of paper consisting of 100 pieces.
+Glued to the inside of the box lid is a large explanatory label which does carry the name of both companies, together with the gateway motif and the words The face of this puzzle is a watermarked sheet of paper consisting of 100 pieces.
 The key to the solution will be found in the folded duplicate inside this box.
 This puzzle has been produced entirely by watermarking - no print whatever has been used.

 The pattern on the jigsaw is rather feint and so is difficult to see, but it is clearer on the full‑size watermarked sheet

-which was included in place of a smaller guide picture.
-Our example still contains that sheet but the booklet, Famous Watermarks, which would also have accompanied the jigsaw has sadly been lost.
+Click or tap link to read the booklet in pdf form, both of which accompanied the jigsaw when sold.
 Watermarks remain almost invisible unless backlit and this was done when photographing the specimen sheet to show it to best advantge.

 The Gateway symbol was originally used by the paper-making company Portals who sold their trade paper business to Wiggins Teape in 1930 in order to concentrate on their core business of banknote and high security papers.
 Use of the Gateway symbol was passed on in the sale and it became used as the principle trademark of Wiggins Teape.